ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-fixing-the-asus-x59gl-heat-issue.md

 After plugging in the [old cpu](http://www.cpu-world.com/sspec/SL/SLAVG.html), making a BIOS update from version 208 to [version 222](https://dlcdnets.asus.com/pub/ASUS/nb/F5GL/F5GLAS222.zip) the new cpu was recognized.

+So update the BIOS before you upgrade the CPU!

 ## Software: fixing the maximum clock speed to 2.0 GHz

 Fixing the clock speed is done by [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/).